-Know the pH of your fish shop's water, as well as your own, so you can be acclimate new fish properly.
+Know the pH of your fish shop's water, as well as your own, so you can help acclimate the new fish properly.
 Keep in mind that if you use tap water, it has dissolved gasses as a result of being under pressure.
 Let the tap water sit overnight before testing the pH.

 pH can, and will, change with time.
-Fish and plant waste, water evaporation, topping off water, and water hardness will all contribute to changes in the pH.
+Fish and plant waste, water evaporation, topping off the water, and water hardness will all contribute to changes in the pH.
 As a rule of thumb, pH in an established tank should be tested once a month, and any time there is a fish death or illness.

 Another factor of pH is the buffering capability of your water.
-If your water pH changes suddenly, or drifts regularly over time, you should check the KH (Carbonate Hardness) of the water.
+If your water pH changes suddenly or drifts regularly over time, you should check the KH (Carbonate Hardness) of the water.
 Consult your local fish shop for KH testing, and for buffering compounds to stabilize the pH level.

 During the startup of a new tank, nitrite levels will soar and can stress or kill fish.
 However, even after an aquarium is initially "cycled", it is not unusual to go through mini-cycles from time to time.

 For that reason, include nitrite testing as part of your monthly testing routine.
 Any elevation of nitrite levels is a red flag that indicates a problem brewing in the tank.
 If a fish is ill or dies, it's wise to test for nitrite to ensure it is not contributing to the problem.
 The only way to reduce elevated nitrate levels quickly is via water changes.